-Playful shadows captured by Anna Janecka with hard light on the June photo backdrop
+Playful shadows captured by Anna Janecka using hard light on the June photo backdrop

 One of the biggest mindset shifts with hard light is to stop avoiding shadows.
 When you’re working with strong sunlight, shadows become a feature and play a starring role in the composition.
 Always leave some clear space for them to fall (so they’re not smothering your hero dish).